sgprojects29/Kidney-Cancer-Prediction-Model/README.md

 5. Evaluation is done using accuracy, confusion matrix, precision, recall, and F1-score.

-6.The project follows a real-world structure with organized folders for data, code, models, and reports.
+6. The project follows a real-world structure with organized folders for data, code, models, and reports.

 7. Outputs include a trained model file, feature importance chart, and performance summaries.